natcap/invest.users-guide/source/urban_flood_mitigation.rst

     * **serv_blt**: :math:`Service.built` values for this watershed (see equation :eq:`service.built`).
 An indicator of the runoff retention service for the watershed.
 Only calculated when the Built Infrastructure Vector input is provided.

-Appendix: Data sources and guidance for parameter selection
+Appendix: Data sources and Guidance for Parameter Selection

 ===========================================================

 :ref:`LULC <lulc>`